lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 +                                                                               |                                                                               +
 +   Distance: 3.0.                                                              |   Distance: 4.0.                                                              +
 +-------------------------------------------------------------------------------+-------------------------------------------------------------------------------+
-+Variations in :guilabel:`Distance` parameter, all other settings to default.                                                                                   +
++Variations in *Distance* parameter, all other settings to default.                                                                                             +
 +-------------------------------------------------------------------------------+-------------------------------------------------------------------------------+

 Hints and limitations
 *********************

-To always have the :guilabel:`Sun` pointing at the camera center, you can use a :doc:`TrackTo constraint </constraints/tracking/track_to>` on the sun object, with the camera as target, and :guilabel:`-Z` as the "To" axis (use either :guilabel:`X` or :guilabel:`Y` as "Up" axis).
+To always have the *Sun* pointing at the camera center, you can use a :doc:`TrackTo constraint </constraints/tracking/track_to>` on the sun object, with the camera as target, and *-Z* as the "To" axis (use either *X* or *Y* as "Up" axis).
 This way, to modify height/position of the sun in the rendered picture, you just have to move it; orientation is automatically handled by the constraint.
-Of course, if your camera itself is moving, you should also add e.g. a :doc:`Copy Location constraint </constraints/transform/copy_location>` to your :guilabel:`Sun` lamp, with the camera as target - and the :guilabel:`Offset` option activated...
+Of course, if your camera itself is moving, you should also add e.g. a :doc:`Copy Location constraint </constraints/transform/copy_location>` to your *Sun* lamp, with the camera as target - and the *Offset* option activated...
 This way, the sun light won't change as the camera moves around.

-If you use the default :guilabel:`Add` mixing type, you should use a very dark-blue world color, to get correct "nights"...
+If you use the default *Add* mixing type, you should use a very dark-blue world color, to get correct "nights"...

-This effect works quite well with a :guilabel:`Hemi` lamp, or some ambient occlusion, to fill in the :guilabel:`Sun` shadows.
+This effect works quite well with a *Hemi* lamp, or some ambient occlusion, to fill in the *Sun* shadows.

 Atmosphere shading currently works incorrectly in reflections and refractions and is only supported for solid shaded surfaces.
 This will be addressed in a later release.